Czarmillie/Immutable-Passport/README.md

 ---

-**Sample App:** You can find a sample application with Passport integration in the [sample-app](sample-app/) directory of this repository.
+**Sample App:** You can find a sample application with Passport integration in the immutable passport repository.

----

-Feel free to modify and expand upon this guide as needed for your specific application.

----

-**Note:** Make sure to replace `<repository_url>` in the clone command with your actual GitHub repository URL.